What Dolphins Are In Canaveral National Seashore?

 Nope!
 It's Illegal & Dangerous

-No, swimming and playing with wild dolphins is dangerous and illegal.
-Trying to feed wild dolphins is illegal and harmful to the dolphins as well.
-The wild dolphins are known to become aggressive when they are fed by humans and when defending themselves or their territories.
+Nope, swimming and playing with wild dolphins is dangerous and illegal.
+Trying to feed wild dolphins is illegal and harmful to the them as well.
+They are known to become aggressive when they are fed by humans and when defending themselves or their territories.
 It is important to be respectful and ethical when outdoors to keep animals and visitors safe.